 CNC Machining Materials

 CNC Machining 101 cannot be completed without knowing the materials suitable for the process.
 To be precise, you can use any material for the process.
-However, the material must be able to withstand the heavy requirement of the manufacturing process.
+However, the material must be able to withstand the heavy requirements of the manufacturing process.

 You can say that choosing a material for CNC machining depends on the material’s specifications and the manufacturing process.
 Examples of materials suitable for the process and supported by us at Rapid Direct are: